mananahmed/syllabi/southasia_historiography.md

 ### March 23: The Question of Caste
 *	Dumont, Louis. *Homo Hierarchicus: The Caste System and Its Implications* (Oxford: Oxford University Press, 1970)[chp 2-3-4-5]
 *	O'Hanlon, Rosalind. *Caste, Conflict and Ideology: Mahatma Jotirao Phule and Low-Caste Protest in Western India*.
 Cambridge: Cambridge University Press, 1985. [chp 1-7-8-9-10]
+* Appadurai, Arjun.
+"Review of Is Homo Hierarchicus?, by E. Valentine Daniel, Ravindra S. Khare, and Ashis Nandy". *American Ethnologist* 13, no. 4 (1986): 745–61
+* Dirks, Nicholas B. “Castes of Mind.” *Representations*, no. 37 (1992): 56–78
 *	Omvedt, Gail. *Dalits and the Democratic Revolution: Dr. Ambedkar and the Dalit Movement in Colonial India*.
 Thousand Oaks: Sage, 1994.[chp 3-4-7-8-9]

 ### March 30: The Question of the Riot
 *	Das, Veena.
 “Anthropological Knowledge and Collective Violence: The Riots in Delhi, November 1984.” *Anthropology Today* 1, no. 3 (1985): 4–6.